What is Voltage Optimisation

 - Voltage Independent

-Voltage Dependent Loads
+Optimisation of Voltage Dependent Loads

 A voltage dependent load is an electrical device whose energy consumption varies with the voltage being applied to it, these type of loads will normally benefit from voltage control in the form of reduced energy consumption, examples of voltage dependent loads are: